trezor/trezor-suite/COMMITS.md

 ### Git hook

 Use this git hook to auto-check your commit messages.
-Save the following snippet into `.git/hooks/commit-msg`
+Save the following snippet into `.git/hooks/commit-msg`.
+This way, the check will run locally and can avoid some unnecessary CI runs.

 ```bash
 #!/bin/sh